 - (1)(3) The Company's "Audit Standards for Audit & Supervisory Board Members" provides that the Audit & Supervisory Board Members may request clarification directly from Directors and Employees of the Company and Subsidiaries regarding the status of the execution of duties.
 Directors and Employees of the Company and Subsidiaries have appropriately responded on the request of the Audit & Supervisory Board Members. - (2) The Company's "Audit Standards for Audit & Supervisory Members" provides that Directors and Employees of the Company and Subsidiaries shall report to Audit & Supervisory Board Members of the Company for any matters that may cause material harm to the Group and when they find serious violations by Directors and Employees of each Group company.
-The Company has appropriately implemented the standards. - (4) The Company's "Audit Standards for Audit & Supervisory Board Members" provides that Audit & Supervisory Board Members may attend the Board of Directors' meeting and Management Meeting of each Group company to express their opinions and views.
+The Company has appropriately implemented the standards. - (4) The standards provide that Audit & Supervisory Board Members of the Company may attend the Board of Directors' meeting and Management Meeting of each Group company to express their opinions and views.
 The Company has implemented the standards.
 President & CEO and Audit & Supervisory Board Members exchange opinions once every quarter and share information on management policies and issues that the Company is required to address.
-Moreover, the Company has been holding a monthly liaison meeting with the Audit & Supervisory Board Members of domestic subsidiaries to exchange and share the views and opinions among the Audit & Supervisory Board Members of the Group.
-In addition to these meetings, the Company had liaison meetings with the Audit & Supervisory Board Members with overseas subsidiaries again in the fiscal year under review, which were started in the previous fiscal year. - (5)(6) The Company's "Group Compliance Rule" provides that the Company shall have in place a system that a person who makes a report to any Audit & Supervisory Board Member shall not receive any disadvantageous treatment for filing such report.
+Moreover, the Company holds liaison meetings with the Audit & Supervisory Board Members of domestic and overseas subsidiaries to exchange and share the views and opinions among the Audit & Supervisory Board Members of the Group. - (5)(6) The Company's "Group Compliance Rule" provides that the Company shall have in place a system that a person who makes a report to any Audit & Supervisory Board Member shall not receive any disadvantageous treatment for filing such report.
 The system has been properly implemented.
 The Company has also established internal report desks in and outside of the Company, ensuring that any information to the desk is promptly escalated to the Audit & Supervisory Board Members. - 8.
-System concerning settlement of expenses, etc. pertaining to execution of duties by Audit & Supervisory Board Members The Company shall set procedures for the settlement of expenses pertaining to execution of duties by Audit & Supervisory Board Members.
-If Audit & Supervisory Board Members request for prepayment or repayment, except when deemed unnecessary for execution of their duties.

-the Company shall accept such requests in accordance with the prescribed procedures.
+System concerning settlement of expenses, etc. pertaining to execution of duties by Audit & Supervisory Board Members - The Company shall set procedures for the settlement of expenses pertaining to execution of duties by Audit & Supervisory Board Members.
+If Audit & Supervisory Board Members request for prepayment or repayment, except when deemed unnecessary for execution of their duties, the Company shall accept such requests in accordance with the prescribed procedures.